the episode

 John McLarty: Because Jesus was great.

 Kimberly Faith: He was.
-And

-John McLarty: was very humble.
+John McLarty: And was very humble.

 Kimberly Faith: I mean, there’s no world leader that has ever lived that has maintained a consistent focus throughout history even before he was born.

 John McLarty: You know, there’s this thought in this culture.
 You just think of when people think about great quarterbacks or just various great leaders, they do think that just ego has got to be a part of that.
 Our culture kind of thinks that.
-And it’s not necessarily it’s not true.
+And it’s not necessarily, it’s not true.

 Kimberly Faith: It’s not true at all.
 Yeah.